ubc-cpsc455-2024S/project-18_fps_addicts/README.md

   * Account creations and authenication via student email to keep chatbox free of bots
   * Chat auto moderation

-## Two Minial Requirements broken down:
+## Two Minimal Requirements broken down:
 * A map of campus which highlights all known study spots.
   1. Set Up the Frontend Environment (using React.js and Node.js).
   2. Create the necessary backend endpoints to handle study spot data.